Volary: Volary Death March

 11 May 1945, US troops force Sudeten Germans in Volary to walk past corpses of Jewish women who died in the death march.

 From 1938 to 1945, the town was occupied by Germany.

 The "Volary Death March" involved more than 1,300 Jewish women over the course of over 800 km and 106 days and nights.
 On 20 January 1945, around 1,000 female Jewish prisoners were evacuated from a subcamp of the Gross-Rosen concentration camp in Sława in western Poland.
 The women and girls had been sent there from Auschwitz-Birkenau a few months earlier, in order to dig anti-tank trenches to slow the Red Army's advance.
 More than a thousand others had to march southwest toward Germany.
 As they passed more camps, such the one at Zielona Góra, more women had to join the death march.

 After the addition of about 300 inmates from Zielona Góra, on 29 January 1945 approximately 1,350 women set off for a 106-day-long march.
 By 6 March 1945, the 1,350 women had been reduced to 621.
 The remaining prisoners arrived at the Helmbrechts camp in Germany.
 The women received almost no food, and no medical treatment.

 The women were forced onwards, until those who were still standing made it to Volary in Czechoslovakia on 5 May 1945.
 There, American forces liberated the women.
 Of the 1,350 forced on the death march, only 118 were still living.
 Those who were alive were in terrible condition; although the Americans took them to an improvised hospital, twenty-six died within days.
 17 victims of the death march were buried in a mass grave near Volary, another eight women died in a nearby military hospital.
+The last confirmed combat death of World War II in Europe, United States Army Private First Class Charley Havlat, occurred near Volary on 7 May 1945.